Alphabetical Seasonings Organization: 10 Evidence-Based Storage Methods

 7. Clear Labeling Techniques for Quick Identification

-• Include expiration dates for easy tracking
+• Include Julian dates (YYDDD format) for precise tracking

 8. Custom Spice Blends with Systematic Approach